Head of Department

 Why choose the subject?

 Computer Science is about problem solving with computer technology and computational thinking.
-Students develop their coding skills with Python and other languages to create solutions in a variety of business, scientific and social contexts.
+Students develop their coding skills with Python to create solutions in a variety of business, scientific and social contexts.
 Students will enjoy the freedom and the creative challenges Computer Science offers.
-We also study the social consequences of the uses and abuses of computing technologies for the wider world, issues such as cyber-security, fake news and applications of Artificial Intelligence.
+We also study the social consequences of the uses and abuses of computing technologies for the wider world, and provide opportunities to discuss issues such as cyber-security, fake news and applications of Artificial Intelligence.

 Who is eligible?